kexiZeroing/kexiZeroing.github.io/src/blog/js-basics-you-should-know.md

 ```

 ### Iterator helper methods
-The new proposal introduces a collection of new methods on the Iterator prototype, to allow general usage and consumption of iterators.
+The new standard in ES2025 introduces a collection of new methods on the Iterator prototype, to allow general usage and consumption of iterators.
 All of the iterator-producing methods in this proposal are **lazy**.
 They will only consume the iterator when they need the next item from it.

 ```js
 function* naturals() {